 NB.
 If you disable heartbeat over serial cable this automatically enables console re-direction over the serial port.

-You can also configure a network ping node, this should be mutually accessible from both the master and slave load balancer, i.e. a router.
+You can also configure a network ping node, this should be mutually accessible from both the master and slave load balancer, e.g. the default gateway.